(This blog post is in response to Anna Brimbles TAG called What’s in my pencil case? from mrsbrimbles.blogspot.com.)

 5. Show us what is inside.

-For an full review see the video above…or for a brief overview check out the photos.
+For a full review, see the video above…or for a brief overview check out the photos.

 6. What was in there you had forgotten about?